 - May use wording “Provisional Patent Application filed” for marketing and deterring competitors

-Once your provisional patent application is filed you then have 12 months to file a complete application.
-The complete application may be an innovation patent application, a standard patent application filed in Australia, a convention application filed overseas or an international patent application.
+Once your application is filed you then have 12 months to file a complete application.
+The complete application may be an innovation patent application, a standard patent application filed in Australia, a convention application filed overseas or an international (PCT) patent application.

 What is needed for a Provisional Patent Application?

-Provisional patent applications generally require a description of how your invention works and should include at least one figure which clearly details your invention.
-In essence, a provisional patent should have sufficient detail to allow another person who is skilled in the relevant technology, such as an Engineer, to put the invention into practice.
+Provisional patents require a detailed description of how your invention works and should usually include at least one drawing which clearly details your invention.
+The level of detail provided must be sufficient to allow another person who is skilled in the relevant technology, such as an Engineer, to put the invention into practice with only minimal trial and experimentation.

 Remember to keep quiet about your invention and don’t disclose the invention to anyone before your application is filed.